apache/incubator-gluten/README.md

   ...
 ```

-### 3.2.1 Build and Install Gluten with Velox backend
+### 3.2.1 Build and install Gluten with Velox backend

 <img src="https://github.com/facebookincubator/velox/raw/main/static/logo.svg" width="200">

 If you would like to build and try Gluten with **Velox** backend, please follow the steps in [Build with Velox](./docs/get-started/Velox.md) to build and install the necessary libraries, compile Velox and try out the TPC-H workload.

-### 3.2.2 Build and Install Gluten with ClickHouse backend
+### 3.2.2 Build and install Gluten with ClickHouse backend

 ![logo](./docs/image/ClickHouse/logo.png)